johnnzhou/johnnzhou-.github.io/_projects/procabulary.md

 ### Reflection

 Getting feedback from our target audience helped us tremendously in refining the interface design and workflow.
 Personalized goals setting, less-steep learning curve and encouragement for practices are all key qualities that our participants value, and those qualities should be emphasized in the next iteration.
 Moving forward, I also want to dig into the visual design of the weekly statistical report, which is shown in the homepage and timeline page.
 A visually-appealing and effective report would help users keep track of their progress and encourage them to perform better.

-More details can be found on the project's [website](https://courses.cs.washington.edu/courses/cse440/20wi/projects/procabulary/):